Copenhagen: Architecture

-Copenhagen is recognised globally as an exemplar of best practice urban planning.
-Its thriving mixed use city centre is defined by striking contemporary architecture, engaging public spaces and an abundance of human activity.
-These design outcomes have been deliberately achieved through careful replanning in the second half of the 20th century.
+Copenhagen is recognised globally for its urban planning.
+Mixed land use in the city centre enables high footfall in public spaces.
+Such is the result of thorough replanning in the second half of the 20th century.
+This approach has been associated with the allocation of public space to pedestrians, cyclists and public transport alongside motor vehicles and with efforts to limit the spatial fragmentation associated with car-oriented development.
+The emphasis on accessible public spaces, proximity and neighbourhood life has also been discussed in relation to slower forms of urban living and opportunities for social interaction.

 Recent years have seen a boom in modern architecture in Copenhagen both for Danish architecture and for works by international architects.
 For a few hundred years, virtually no foreign architects had worked in Copenhagen, but since the turn of the millennium the city and its immediate surroundings have seen buildings and projects designed by top international architects.
 British design magazine Monocle named Copenhagen the World's best design city 2008.

 Copenhagen's urban development in the first half of the 20th century was heavily influenced by industrialisation.
 After World War II, Copenhagen Municipality adopted Fordism and repurposed its medieval centre to facilitate private automobile infrastructure in response to innovations in transport, trade and communication.
 Copenhagen's spatial planning in this time frame was characterised by the separation of land uses: an approach which requires residents to travel by car to access facilities of different uses.

 The boom in urban development and modern architecture has brought some changes to the city's skyline.
 A political majority has decided to keep the historical centre free of high-rise buildings, but several areas will see or have already seen massive urban development. Ørestad now has seen most of the recent development.
 Located near Copenhagen Airport, it currently boasts one of the largest malls in Scandinavia and a variety of office and residential buildings as well as the IT University and a high school.